Overview

 Whether you want to keep it simple, stay close to check-in, or save a few dollars for your trip, Melbourne Airport has a parking option that lines up with your plans.

-- Value Car Park: Keeping an eye on the budget?
-The Value Car Park is a solid choice.
-It’s our most affordable option and works well for solo holidays where cost matters more than walking distance.
-It’s off Airport Drive, but a free shuttle runs every 15 minutes, 24/7, with stops at Terminal 1 and Terminal 4.
-If you're flying during the peak travel times, like Australian school holidays, you can book Value Express for a quicker valet-style parking option.
+- Value Car Parks: Keeping an eye on the budget?
+Our Value Car Parks are a solid choice.
+They're our most affordable option and work well for solo holidays where cost matters more than walking distance.
+These open-air car parks are further away from the terminals, but our courtesy bus will get you there and back, arriving every 15 minutes and runs 24/7.
+Choose from two locations, depending on which terminal you need to access: the Value North Car Park has multiple bus stops within the car park itself, and makes stops at Terminal 1 (alight here for Terminal 2) and at Terminal 4 (best stop for Terminal 3).
+The Value South Car Park is smaller with just one bus shelter, and travels directly to Terminal 4 only (does not stop at other terminals).
+If you're flying during the peak travel times, like Australian school holidays, you can book Value Express for a quicker valet-style parking option, located within the Value North Car Park.

-- Terminal Car Parks: Want to skip the shuttle?
-The T1 T2 T3 Terminal Car Park and T4 Terminal Car Park put you within walking distance of every terminal.
+- T123 Terminal Car Park and T4 Terminal Car Park: Want to skip the bus?
+The T123 Terminal Car Park and T4 Terminal Car Park put you within walking distance of every terminal.
 They work well for short trips or quick solo getaways where convenience matters.
 If someone’s dropping you off or picking you up, the first 15 minutes of parking here are free.

-- Premium Self-Park: Prefer to be as close to check-in as possible?
-Premium Self-Park offers undercover parking just a short walk to check-in.
-It’s a good fit if you're travelling light and moving on your own schedule.
+- Premium Car Parks: Prefer to be as close to check-in as possible?
+Premium parking offers undercover parking just a short walk to check-in.
+They're a good fit if you're travelling light and moving on your own schedule.
+Two locations available to choose from: choose the T123 Premium Car Park or T4 Premium Car Park.

-- Premium Valet: Don’t want to think about parking at all?
-With Premium Valet, you just drive up, hand over your keys, and head straight to your terminal.
+- Melbourne Airport Valet: Don’t want to think about parking at all?
+With Melbourne Airport Valet, you just drive up, hand over your keys, and head straight to your terminal.
 This is ideal if you're after a smoother start, especially when you're managing everything on your own.
+You can also add Car Wash as an optional extra, and return to a fresh car.

 - Qantas Valet: Flying Qantas?
 Qantas Valet is the closest parking option to Terminal 1.
-You don’t need to book ahead.
-Just roll up, drop your car, and head inside.
+Just roll up, drop off your car and keys, and head inside.
 Great if you're travelling solo and want to get straight to check-in without the extra steps.
+You can earn Frequent Flyer points just for parking, and opt in for Car Wash services.

 Smart Packing and Parking Tips for Solo Travellers